SoraTrails/flexpret/README.md

 Before getting started, you may refer to the depository of [FlexPRET](https://github.com/pretis/flexpret) to know what FlexPRET is.

 FlexPRET OS is based on [this commit](https://github.com/pretis/flexpret/commit/446635af19f2ba54444da54afa49cba1a1c6d28d) of FlexPRET, which is a chisel2 version.
+Development enveronment is based on docker.

 The most API of FlexPRET OS refers to [CMSIS RTOS v2](https://www.keil.com/pack/doc/cmsis/RTOS2/html/index.html).